Tropical Fish

 Rocks and decorations should be placed in the aquarium in a way that caves and hiding places are created for them, so that they can take refuge when necessary.
 It is believed the more hiding places there are the more they will come out into the open, knowing they will be able to hide whenever they want.
 Fine sand or river gravel should be used for substrate.
 Rocks should be placed in the aquarium to imitate its natural environment as well as driftwood.
 A powerful filter is needed as they require a strong current.

 They are shy, nocturnal fish, generally coming out at night.
 Competing for food is not something this fish is good at.
-If other bottom dwellers are kept along with the zebra pleco, be sure that they aren't of the aggressive nature, gobbling the food without the zebra pleco getting any of it.
+If other bottom dwellers are kept along with them, be sure that they aren't of the aggressive nature, gobbling the food without the zebra pleco getting any of it.
 It is known for them to be territorial towards their own species as well as a small retreat they may take as their territory, hence the reason caves are needed, especially if more than one zebra pleco is kept in a single aquarium.
-They grow between 3 - 4 inches (7.5 - 10 cm) and their lifespan is known to be about 10 - 15 years.

 When first introduced to the aquarium it is essential to make sure that the zebra pleco is getting food.
 Due to their shy nature they may be too shy to come out into the open to eat.
 Feeding them in quiet spots where they don't feel threatened is advised.
 As this is an expensive fish, going one step further in its care taking is not a bad idea.
-Zebra plecos are omnivores.
+Theys are omnivores.
 Live and frozen foods, such as blood worms and brine shrimp can be fed, however live foods are more appreciated.
 Crushed peas with the skin removed, corgette, also known as zucchini or baby marrow are good for the veggies part of the diet.
 Tetra prima and algae wafers too, can be fed.

 To be able to tell their genders, the male has a broader head and the first pectoral fin ray is thicker for the male then the female.
 Also he has thicker hairs on the pectoral fins, while the female's is visibly thinner.
 The females head is also decidedly rounder than the males.